bradfromau/wiggles5/README.md

 [Click here for the big red car]

-![here is an image of the big red car]
+[here is an image of the big red car]